dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 Org,Project,Repo
 dnceng,internal,dotnet-xharness
 ```
-Once you have configuration file, execute the M2MTool with command `pipeline` and your configuration file.
-Example for dotnet-xharness:
+Once you have the configuration file, execute the M2MTool with command `pipeline` and supply the configuration file:
 ```
 .\M2MTool.exe pipeline --config=configfile.csv
 ```